Survey team at Urenui River Bridge 176

 Data collection complete

-8 of 8 sites processed – 0 sites still to come | 139 eels measured | 6 native species found
+8 of 8 Biospheres processed – 0 Biospheres still to come | 139 tuna measured | 6 native species found

 How to Use This Site

-Interactive Sites Map
+Interactive Biospheres Map

 Water Quality Tab

-Eel Data Tab
+Tuna Data Tab

 Species Summary Tab